patrickhancke/kbc-cloud-native-practical-case/lab-06-security/README.md

 server.ssl.client-auth=need
 ```

-Restart your application and again to reach the actuator endpoint https://localhost:8443/actuator
+Restart your application again to reach the actuator endpoint https://localhost:8443/actuator

 It should fail!
 Depending on the browser you'll get a message indicating no trusted secure connection can be
 established, example from Chrome: